stfc/docker-and-gh-actions-for-ml/docs/3-cicd-with-github-actions.md

       lint:
         runs-on: ubuntu-latest
         steps:
-          - uses: actions/checkout@v3
+          - uses: actions/checkout@v4

           - name: Install Poetry
             run: pipx install poetry

           - name: Set up Python
             id: setup-python
-            uses: actions/setup-python@v4
+            uses: actions/setup-python@v5
             with:
-              python-version: '3.10'
+              python-version: '3.11'
               cache: poetry

           - name: Install project
             run: poetry install --no-interaction
     ```

 It's as simple as that!

 Finally, we can add our command to lint our code.
-We've already added a task for this to the `pyproject.toml` configuration using [Taskipy](https://github.com/illBeRoy/taskipy), so we can go ahead and run that now:
+We've already added a task for this to the `pyproject.toml` configuration using [Poe the Poet](https://poethepoet.natn.io/index.html).
+You can view all the configured tasks by running `poe --help`.

+!!! tip "Check your workflow locally first."
+    It takes a few minutes for the GitHub Actions runner to run your linting task which means the lint fail, fix, re-run loop is quite long.
+There's a task called `pre-commit` which you can run locally first before pushing using `poe pre-commit` - this will format your code and run the linter so that you can fix any issues before pushing the code up.

+Let's add our linting task to the workflow:

-!!! example "`.github/workflows/lint.yml`"
+!!! example ".github/workflows/lint.yml"
     ```yaml linenums="1" hl_lines="27-28"
     name: Lint